 Jim Minion was kind enough to share the "Official Cardogs BBQ Salmon" recipe with TVWB, and I've posted it below in its entirety.

 Buy a fresh, 3-pound salmon fillet, preferably Sockeye or King.
-Remove the pin bones using tweezers or needle nose pliers.
+Remove the pin bones using tweezers or needle-nosed pliers.
 Do not remove the skin.
 Place skin-side down in a glass or stainless steel pan.

 Pack the dry rub on the flesh side of the fillet, approximately 1/4" thick.
 Let the fillet rest in the refrigerator for 2 to 3 hours (the longer you leave the rub on, the stronger the salt flavor).
 Rinse the fillet in cool, clean water to remove the dry rub, then pat dry.
 Allow to dry for about 30 minutes, until the flesh becomes tacky.